zoeurk/arithmetique/README.md

 A tester...
 AUCUNE GARANTIE
 Looks like to work but it is more slower than bc :(
-I want to search why :P
+I want to search why :P (even if I mess up)
 I'm open to work...(I'm creazy)[Just I need help]